 The Krakow Ghetto was located in the Podgórze district, opposite Kazimierz on the right bank of the Vistula River from 1941 until it was “liquidated” in 1943.
-The large public square was known as Plac Zgody was were the residents of the Ghetto congregated and traded before the Nazi’s began their deportations to the Concentration Camps.
+The large public square was known as Plac Zgody was where the residents of the Ghetto congregated and traded before the Nazi’s began their deportations to the Concentration Camps.

 There are terribly haunting and unforgettable photos showing how furniture, suitcases and belongings were thrown into the square by the Nazi’s when clearing the ghetto and often there were executions held in the square.

 In 2005 the square was redesigned as a memorial and 70 large chairs were installed in memory of the victims of the Krakow ghetto.
-It is a striking and apt memorial that will hopefully instill in tourists the truth of the holocaust.
+It is a striking and apt memorial that will hopefully instil in tourists the truth of the holocaust.

 The Eagle Pharmacy has been restored and is now an interactive museum detailing the lives of those in the Krakow Ghetto.

 Along with Oskar Schindler, the pharmacist is now today as one of the ‘Righteous Among the Nations’.